When You Realize Your Relationship Is Over

 Seeking External Input

-Family and friends who want the best for you and have seen how your relationship has progressed may tell you things that are not very pleasant but may be true or offer perspectives that you have considered in your current situation.
+Family and friends who want the best for you and have seen how your relationship has progressed may tell you things that are not very pleasant but may be true or offer perspectives you have considered in your current situation.

 Evaluating Pros and Cons